tjohann/a20_sdk/README.md

 Bananapi-M1
 -----------

-The bananapi model 1 is the working node for my BAnanapi cAn bus cLUstEr.
+The bananapi model 1 is the working node for my Bananapi Cluster.
 It has tty1-8 activated and lightdm on tty9.
 Also you find kernel and info rsyslogd output on tty11 and tty12.

 Additonal Hardware conneted: